-I was told that not every graft would hold and some would fail.
-That’s normal apparently and I would need a follow up procedure in 2-3 years time.
+Also, I was told that not every graft would hold and some would fail.
+That’s normal apparently and I would need a follow-up procedure several years after the initial procedure.

-This would be an opportunity for the surgeon to check for any failed grafts and unevenness in my hair and calculate a price for the next round of treatment.
+This would be an opportunity for the surgeon to check for any failed grafts and unevenness in my hair and calculate a new hair transplant price for the next round of treatment.

 The cost of any follow-up treatments would be much cheaper than the first hair transplant but none of the clinics I visited would give me an indication of how much it would cost.

 You can find a nifty hair transplant calculator on this website, although it did underestimate the amount of grafts I needed by about 10%, it’s still worth exploring.

 Also, below you can see Norwood scale image, I believe my head is around a 3V but with slightly more loss at the crown.

 You can use this Norwood scale to estimate how much work you’ll need.
 There are several clinics online that provide guides prices based on this scale.

 FUE or FUT Hair Transplant Method?

 All of the clinics that provided me with a hair transplant cost guide recommended the FUE method of extracting the hairs from the back of my head.

 They explained that the FUT method involves cutting a strip of skin with plenty of hairs on it, but this leaves a scar that would be visible if I kept my hair short.

 The FUE method involves removing the hairs individually, this takes longer and costs more but there is less scarring.

-The prices displayed on this page are for the FUE method only.
+The hair transplant prices displayed on this page are for the FUE method only.

 Sessions, Recovery and What to Expect